mhammell-laboratory/CellRangerTE/README.md

     default release version is 35 (human) and M26 (mouse)
 ```
 Please note that GENCODE release 20 (human) and M26 (mouse) are the oldest releases corresponding to GRCh38 and GRCm39 respectively.
 Specifying older GENCODE releases will throw an error.

+## CPU and memory usage

+We recommend providing 10 CPU/cores and 250Gb of memory to ensure successful completion of the script.